Marisken Surgery: Treatment, Procedure & Experiences

 When is conservative treatment sufficient?

-What treatment options are available for marisks?
+What treatment options are there for skin tags?

 Skin tags can be treated conservatively or surgically.
-Since they are benign, the primary focus is initially on relieving symptoms.
+Since they are benign, the primary focus is on relieving symptoms.
 Removal is only necessary if functional problems exist.

 Conservative treatment options